salvatorecorvaglia/basilico/README.md

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+## 📜 Changelog

+Detailed release history and version changes can be found in [CHANGELOG.md](CHANGELOG.md).

 ## 🔐 Security

 If you discover a security vulnerability, please see our [Security Policy](SECURITY.md).